Cybereason-Backlog/gsoc-tools/emotet-locker/README.md

 # about
-This tool grabs the system resource (example for mutex, for the prevenion of multiple execution) in advance and prevents emotet 1st stage executable binary from running. this just reduces the risk of infection on the windows devices.
+This tool grabs the mutex that emotet 1st stage binary gains in advance and prevents further activities by it. this just reduces the risk of infection on the windows devices.

 # how to install
 copy binary bin\emotet-locker.exe (x86) or bin\x64\emotet-locker.exe to somehwere on the machine and configure as runs only once when device is booted.

-* distribution and configuration via GPO is possible for enterprise usage.
+* Distribution and configuration via GPO is possible for enterprise usage.
-* configuring taskscheduler is recommended on personal user if single PC is shared with multiple users Source code is also avilable, you can build it if necessary.
+* Configuring taskscheduler is recommended on personal user if single PC is shared with multiple users
+* Source code is also avilable, you can build it if necessary.

 # hash of binary
 a56fe527f15db198b9fdb7cc0b64d345d024f9ba8b6ff91c8c573931b4d7d98e *emotet-locker.exe